solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 translated in the seventh volume. maic canon (721-709).

 ' Elam.
-We are now certain of this " From 721 to 709 B.C.
+We are now certain of this " From 721 to 709 BCE identification.
-identification.

 expedition, dreading the terror of his own warriors, he fled